Our Pathway, Built for Saint John

 -

-Generating your own power from renewable sources, such as solar panels, is great for the environment and your power bill.
-Net metering lets you optimize your green energy generation without expensive batteries.
+Generating your own power from renewable sources, such as solar panels, can be good for your power bill and can support a lower‑carbon energy mix.
+Net metering lets you optimize your green energy generation without the expense of batteries

 -